theam/aday-ondemand-loop/docs/guide/content/user_guide/index.md

 2. Sign in using your regular Open OnDemand credentials.
 3. Familiarize yourself with the navigation bar:
     - **Projects**, **Downloads**, **Uploads**, and a **Repositories** drop-down appear from left to right.
-    - The **Explore** link toggles a bar where you can paste a DOI or a repository URL.
     - On the far right you’ll see links to **Open OnDemand** (which returns you to the main dashboard)
     - There is also a **Help** dropdown where you can find a link to this **Guide**, the **Sitemap** and **Restart**.
 4. The first time you visit, create a project and make it active, so that you can immediately begin adding downloads.
+5. Locate the always-visible **Explore** bar near the top of the screen.
+Paste a DOI or repository URL (e.g., from Dataverse or Zenodo) into this field to browse the dataset contents and selectively download files to your local project directory.
-5. From the Open OnDemand dashboard, use the **Files > OnDemand Loop** menu item (or its configured location) to launch this app.
+6. From the Open OnDemand dashboard, use the **Files > OnDemand Loop** menu item (or its configured location) to launch this app.
 When you’re done in OnDemand Loop, click the **Open OnDemand** link in the navigation bar to go back to the dashboard.